Blog

 • Once you hit major milestones, what comes next for the company?

-If you, as leader, don’t know the answer, people working below you probably don’t, either.
+If you don’t know the answer, those working below you probably don’t, either.
 Make sure your employees know what they are doing and why they are doing it.

 “When someone doesn’t feel they tie into the purpose of the organization,” Palmer said, “it’s easy to fall into a complacent state of mind and not really care about reenergizing your career.”